-The J. Mack Robinson College of Business has launched Panthers in the Valley, a new signature program designed to immerse students into one of the world’s most innovative business environments – Silicon Valley.
+The J. Mack Robinson College of Business has introduced Panthers in the Valley, a new signature program that immerses students in one of the world’s most innovative business environments – Silicon Valley.

 Panthers in the Valley will expose students to Silicon Valley’s unique entrepreneurial and innovative culture.
 This will allow participants to compete for internships and full-time jobs in Silicon Valley while at the same time providing area employers access to top talent from one of the most diverse student bodies in the United States.

 The trip will include meetings with early stage start-ups, venture capitalists and technology stalwarts.

 Panthers in the Valley will build on Robinson’s proven record of providing students with immersive and experiential opportunities that accelerate their professional development and have the potential to transform their careers.